-- A jump start on the most useful Chinese phrases
+- A jump start on the most useful Chinese phrases.

-- Directed specifically to first-time China travelers
+- Aimed specifically at first-time China travelers.

 If you only plan to be here for a couple weeks and want to know the most important things to say, this book offers a good start.
 The only thing I wish it had was audio to accompany the phrases.

-#5 Phrase Guide for Business Travelers
+5. Chinese Phrase Book for Business Travelers

 If you’re planning to visit China on business, the fact is that the vocabulary you need to be familiar with is a little different than that of the average traveler.
 That’s where the Chinese for Business Travelers comes in handy.
-If you can just ignore the cover, which in my opinion is a big un-professional, the content is actually very good.
+If you can just ignore the cover, which in my opinion is a big un-professional, the content is actually very good. m

 While it will cover a lot of situations that you’ll get in the other phrase guides (taxis, hotels, etc.) it also goes into details about:

 - Networking and Making Friends – including cultural tips for China

 - Business Dining – again, cultural tips on etiquette in China